Home Away From Home: An International Student Guide to Reno-Tahoe

 Lake Tahoe

-Located less than an hour’s drive from Reno, Lake Tahoe features 255 sunshine-filled days a year for hiking, swimming, boating, mountain biking, alpine and Nordic skiing, and more.
+Located less than an hour’s drive, Lake Tahoe features 255 sunshine-filled days a year for hiking, swimming, boating, mountain biking, alpine and Nordic skiing, and more.
 Lake Tahoe’s pristine water is considered more than 99% pure and its 116 kilometers of shoreline make it one of the most picturesque places on the planet.
 Here are just a few features of Lake Tahoe that add to its splendor:

 • Lake Tahoe’s beautiful blue, pure — and refreshingly cold — waters stem from its sheer depth.
 The lake is more than 500 meters deep!